Blue Diamond Prelude C&G

 The Blue Diamond Prelude (Colts and Geldings) is a Melbourne Racing Club Group 3 Thoroughbred horse race raced under set weight conditions, for two-year-old colts and geldings, over a distance of 1100 metres at Caulfield Racecourse in Melbourne, Australia in February.
-Total prizemoney is A$200,000.

 History

 The race is a major preparatory race for the rich Blue Diamond Stakes held two weeks later.

 Colts that have captured the Blue Diamond Prelude - Blue Diamond Stakes double: